-The International Entrepreneurship Educators Conference (IEEC), organised by NCEE and EEUK, and in 2017 hosted by Glasgow Caledonian University, provides a unique forum for enterprise and entrepreneurship educators to share experiences and engage with others.
+The International Entrepreneurship Educators Conference (IEEC), organised by EEUK, and in 2018 hosted by Leeds Beckett University, provides a unique forum for enterprise and entrepreneurship educators to share experiences and engage with others.

-New for 2017 – we are keen to encourage more student participation and aim to include students as co-facilitators in a number of interactive 50 minute parallel sessions.
+We are again keen to encourage more student participation and aim to include students as co-facilitators in a number of interactive 50 minute parallel sessions.
 Please consider including a student in your proposal – we have a limited number of free day places available for participating full time students.
 If you are considering this and want to know more please contact Kate Beresford to find out more.

 We are looking for contributions that enable good practice, inspire discussion and encourage debate and may be underpinned by research or practice.